dataminer-site/dataminer-site.github.io/docs/archive/0.10/guides/python/import_numpy.md

 It is possible to query Numpy arrays from DuckDB.
-There is no need to register the arrays manually – DuckDB can find them in the Python process by name thanks to [replacement scans](/faq#glossary-of-terms).
+There is no need to register the arrays manually – DataMiner can find them in the Python process by name thanks to [replacement scans](/faq#glossary-of-terms).
 For example:

 ```python